Psychic Blog

 Observance of the Solstices dates back several millennia; there are many sites across the world that have precise soar alignments.
 Callanish in Scotland is made up of standing stones where the sun rises and sets at Solstice.
 In New Mexico there is Fajada Butte in Chaco Canyon which makes use of directed sunbeams that highlights carvings on the rock walls during equinoxes.
 And of course there is the sacred site of Stonehenge in Wiltshire.

-The first monument at Stonehenge (of around 3,000 BC) consisted of a circular ditch and bank about 100 meters in diameter), possibly with a ring of 56 wooden posts, the pits for which are now called Aubrey Holes, after the 17th century Wiltshire antiquarian John Aubrey.
+The first monument at Stonehenge (of around 3,000 BC) consisted of a circular ditch and bank about 100 meters in diameter).
+Possibly with a ring of 56 wooden posts, the pits for which are now called Aubrey Holes, after the 17th century Wiltshire antiquarian John Aubrey.

 Some 4-500 years later the first stones arrived: these were bluestones, transported over 240 km (150 miles) from the Preseli Hills in Pembrokeshire, West Wales.
 Paired bluestones were erected in an arc to the north east of the centre of the monument.
 Shortly afterwards this was dismantled, and replaced by an arrangement of stones which included the much larger super-hard ‘sarsen’ stones from the nearby Marlborough Downs.

-The outer circle was composed of 30 sarsen uprights with a similar number of lintels: this enclosed five sarsen trilithons (pairs of uprights with a lintel across each), arranged in a horseshoe shape, with the open end towards midsummer sunrise.
+The outer circle was composed of 30 sarsen uprights with a similar number of lintels.
+This enclosed five sarsen trilithons (pairs of uprights with a lintel across each), arranged in a horseshoe shape, with the open end towards midsummer sunrise.

 Bluestones, which clearly had a special significance for the builders, were re-erected in a circle between the outer sarsen circle and horseshoe, and inside the horseshoe.
 Some bluestones were later removed to leave the final setting, the remains of which can be seen today.